 The good news is that I can help these students to increase their scores relatively quickly.
 Sure, there is no overnight fix, but there is no reason why you shouldn’t be able to hit a 7.0 within 4 – 8 weeks with the right training.
 Why?
 Because these students have demonstrated that they have the underlying language skills needed for a high score.

 Find out more about the skills tested in IELTS reading by listening to my Introduction to IELTS Reading Podcast!

 The student with weak productive skills

 Next, we have the group who score very highly in listening and reading, but get a low score for writing and speaking.
 In English, we call listening and reading “receptive skills” i.e. ones that we do passively, and speaking and writing “productive skills” i.e. ones that we do actively.

 The problem here is that these students have a great passive knowledge of English but are not able to actively produce language to the same level.
 You may think that this is a strange mix of abilities, but I see this combination of scores very often among students who come from an academic background.

-These are students who have finished degrees in their own country and are now looking to move abroad to study a Master’s or Phd.
-Their listening and reading are usually excellent because they have been listening to conferences or reading journal articles in English, but their writing and speaking scores are not as strong because they cannot produce all of the language that they understand.
+These are students who have finished degrees in their own country and are now looking to move abroad to study a Master’s or PhD.
+Their listening and reading are usually excellent because they have been listening to conferences or reading journal articles in English, but their writing and speaking scores are not as strong because they cannot produce all of the languages that they understand.

 This group may look very similar to the last, but there is a fundamental difference – the score for speaking: